-NOTE: for Water Heaters in locations with high ambient temperatures (above 100°F or 38°C) and/or insufficient dilution air, it is recommended that CPVC pipe and fittings marked ULC S636 compliant (MUST USE SUPPLIED VENT TERMINAL) be used.
+NOTE: for Water Heaters in locations with high ambient temperatures (above 100°F or 38°C) and/or insufficient dilution air, it is recommended that CPVC or ABS pipe and fittings (MUST USE SUPPLIED VENT TERMINAL) be used.

 - 4. It is important that condensate not be allowed to buildup in the exhaust vent pipe.
-To prevent this from happening the pipe should be installed with a slight, 1/8" (3mm) per 5' (152 cm) of pipe maximum downward (toward terminal) slope. - 5.
+To prevent this from happening the pipe should be installed with a slight, 1/8" (3mm) per 5' (152 cm) of pipe maximum downward slope. - 5.
 The vent system should be supported every 5' (152 cm) of vertical run and every 3' (91cm) of horizontal run of vent pipe length.